yakworks/dockers/builder/repo-cron-localtime/readme.md

 ## Environment variables

-### Required variables for cron functionality to work
+### Required variables for cron time check to activate

 - `CRONFILTER_LOCAL_HOURS='07 09 12 14 19'`
 : A string containing 2-digit hours (00-23) separated by spaces.
 The hours are the local hours for which you want to run the current job.